Day 2 & 3 – unpredictable weather and waterfalls in Norway!

 With full bellies, we drove a short way up to Eiklandsosen, which involved yet another ferry.
 This one caused us some concern as it actually went to a different island first… we thought we’d arrived and then realised it was totally the wrong place!
 Oops!

-We found a gorgeous and FREE camping spot right on the banks of the fjord.
+We found a gorgeous and FREE camping spot right on the banks of the fjord, near to Bergen.
 Even better, just as we were approaching, the sun came out- making it a spectacular drive around the edge of the fjord.
 It really is a breathtaking country in the sunshine.
 We’re not sure what we’re doing next- so many choices and not enough time!
 It’s impossible to see everything, so I guess we’ll have to pull out the map and start planning!!

 The GPS co-ordinates for this parking are: N 60°14’27.6036 E 5°44’40.164